JuliaStats/Klara.jl/README.md

 - ability to suspend/resume MCMC simulations flexibly by using Julia tasks,
 - user-friendly syntax for model specification,
 - use of automatic differentiation to generate the gradient function (higher order derivatives generation is under consideration),
-- integration with and use of functionality of DataFrames and Distributions packages,
+- integration with and use of functionality of `StatsBase` and `Distributions` packages,
 - summary statistics for MCMC, such as Monte Carlo standard error and variance, effective sample size (ESS), integrated autocorrelation time,
 - post-processing of MCMC output, such as variance reduction methods.